OtaTran241/AI_Assistant/README.md

 #### Get API

    - After that, you need to obtain an API key from Google to use the custom search feature.
-You can find the API key [here](https://programmablesearchengine.google.com/controlpanel/all) and the Custom Search Engine ID [here](https://programmablesearchengine.google.com/controlpanel/all) then save them into two corresponding files named API_Key.txt and S_id.txt.
+You can find the API key [here](https://programmablesearchengine.google.com/controlpanel/all) and the Custom Search Engine ID [here](https://programmablesearchengine.google.com/controlpanel/all) then replace it in Custom_Search_API_Key and Custom_Search_Engine_ID in the .env file to use google custom search tool.
+   - And you also need to get the API Key [here](https://ai.google.dev/gemini-api/docs/api-key?hl=vi) then replace it in Google_API_Key in the .env file to use mode 2 (Agentic Rag).

 #### Extract file